open-sauced/maintainer-intro-course/your-team.md

 **Inviting Your Team:** Once you've identified potential team members, don't hesitate to extend a formal invitation.
 This public acknowledgment of their contributions not only shows your appreciation but also serves as an inspiration to other community members.
 Platforms like GitHub offer streamlined mechanisms for adding team members, making it a seamless process to officially welcome your new team members.

-### Forming a Core Team

-**The Pillars of Progress:** The core team is a select group of individuals who, alongside the admin maintainers, address the biggest responsibilities of the project.
-They may be highly technical, the architects of the roadmap, or the guardians of your community.
-Their dedication and expertise form the bedrock upon which your project thrives.

-**Distributing the Power Rings:** Clearly defining and delegating responsibilities within the core team is paramount.
-Identify individual strengths and passions, and tailor roles accordingly.
-Someone adept at crafting elegant code reviews might not be the best fit for community management, and vice versa.
-Distribute tasks based on expertise and affinity, ensuring that everyone feels empowered to contribute their unique strengths to the project's success.

-**Resource Corner:** For more in-depth guidance on building and managing an effective core team, delve into the **Maintainers Guide to Open Sauced**.
-This comprehensive resource offers invaluable insights on fostering collaboration, navigating conflicts, and ensuring everyone feels valued and heard.

 ### Expanding the Horizons: Enlisting Additional Maintainers

 #### Specialization: The Key to Scale